dreadflopp/dreads_modlist_patches/README.md

 1. Keep the default output location and and choose one of the follow two options:
     1. Option 1: Keep the default settings.
 This is for the average system.
     1. Option 2: Users who have the a bit more performance room, change the *LOD Texture Size* to *512*.
 This will result in higher resolution LOD textures.
 1. Once the option has been chosen click Start.
+This will take ~20 minutes.
 1. Once the completed message has appeared, click *Save & Exit*.
 1. Right click any mod in Mod Organizer 2 and choose *All Mods/Refresh*.
 1. Ensure the TexGen_Output mod is active (checked).